ClintWinter/clintwinter.me/src/pages/blog/facade.md

 ## Faking the facade

-Laravel often offers a neat way to easily fake its facades - `Foo::fake()`.
-We can easily do this ourselves.
+Laravel often offers a neat way to easily fake its facades, e.g. `Event::fake()`.
+We can implement this ourselves.

 All we have to do is create the fake implementation of our contract, then add the `fake` method to our facade.